Daniel-KM/Omeka-S-module-Guest/README.md

 ==========================

 > __New versions of this module and support for Omeka S version 3.0 and above
-> are available on [GitLab], which seems to respect users and privacy better.__

-> __New versions of this module and support for Omeka S version 3.0 and above
-> are available on [GitLab], which seems to respect users and privacy better.__
+> are available on [GitLab], which seems to respect users and privacy better
+> than the previous repository.__

 [Guest] is a module for [Omeka S] that creates a role called `guest`, and provides configuration options for a login and registration screen.
 Guests